Does A Sander Take Paint Off Wood

 6. Complete the process: Once the desired amount of paint has been removed, switch to a finer grit to achieve a smooth finish.
 After sanding, clean the wood surface thoroughly to remove any dust or debris using a vacuum cleaner or tack cloth.

-See also Best Sander For Round Surfaces
+See also Best Belt Sander For Stairs

 It is important to note that sanding may not be suitable for all situations.
 If the wood has intricate designs or delicate features, alternative methods such as chemical stripping or heat gun removal may be more appropriate.